frasta/DCS-Discord-bot/README.md

 Saved, reboot and enjoy 🙂
 - if you want to remove an info from the bot (a password for example, or the IP, or player list, ...) you just need to comment the line "messageToShow" adding // just before, in the **index.js** file.
-For example, if I want to not share the list of players online, I
+For example, if I want to not share the list of players online, I add // at the beginning of the messageToShow line.
 ```javascript
 //****************
 //* Players data *